Burns and scalds

 - Hot drinks and small children just don’t mix, with many hot drinks still being able to cause a burn up to 15 minutes after they are made.
 Keep all hot drinks out of the reach of your little one to avoid potential burns.

 With curious babies and small children, everything goes in the mouth, not just food.
-Here’s a few tips on how to lower the risk of choking.
+Here are a few tips on how to lower the risk of choking.

 - Small children like to examine new things by putting them in their mouth, so keep smaller objects out of reach of your little one.
 If you have older children, get them to tidy up afterwards if they’re playing with smaller objects, like Lego bricks, to stop your little one grabbing one unexpectedly.